ResearchIT/pronto-user-docs/docs/file_transfers/index.md

 # File Transfers

-## How do I copy files to and from /work?

-All file transfers to/from work to/from other sources like your laptop or LSS must be done through the machine:
+All file transfers to/from `/work` to/from other sources like your laptop or LSS must be done through the machine:

 ```
 prontodtn.las.iastate.edu